LadySerena/dotfiles/README.md

-# serena's zsh config
+# serena's various config dotfiles

-like it says on the tin
+So I spent forever getting vim and zsh setup the way i like it.
+Naturally I'd like to make my config portable